 Hypoxis hirsuta

-Native wildflower with grass-like leaved and star-shaped yellow flowers
+Native wildflower with grass-like leaves and star-shaped yellow flowers

 Hypoxis hirsuta yellow stargrass

 This native perennial flower is placed in the newly formed Hypoxidaceae (stargrass) family.
 It had previously been placed in the Amarylidaceae, or daffodil family and in the lily family.
-The only other members of its genus are in South Africa.
 The leaves are upright and grass-like and often hard to distinguish from the true grass leaves that may grow around the plant.
 The leaves and flower stems all grow from a small underground corm.

 The plant grows in both dry and moist meadows and open woodlands.
 It is also called by the common name common goldstar or Eastern yellow stargrass.
-The species has a range from Manitoba to southern Maine and southward.
-It has been historically documented in almost all of the counties of Western Pennsylvania except, Erie, and some of those in the Allegheny Forest area.
+The species has a range from Manitoba and Maine south to Florida and west to Texas and Minnesota.
 The blooming period is from May to August.

 Contributed by: Mark Welchley